With two degrees in history, I enjoy researching and writing about historical events that the history books tend to gloss over.

-The Seminole saw this yet another lie of the United States Government.
-Because Chief Osceola, as well as others had married former slaves and had children with them, they would not abandon their family to slaveholders.
-In 1835, led by Osceola, the Seminole, rebuffed the Treaty of Payne’s Landing, and mounted a guerrilla-style war against US troops in the swamps of Florida in resistance to relocation beginning the Second Seminole War.
+The Seminole saw this as yet another lie of the United States Government.
+Because Chief Osceola, as well as others, had married former slaves and had children with them, they would not abandon their families to slaveholders.
+In 1835, led by Osceola, the Seminole, rebuffed the Treaty of Payne’s Landing and mounted a guerrilla-style war against US troops in the swamps of Florida in resistance to relocation beginning the Second Seminole War.

 Second Seminole War

-Chief Osceola was a half-breed.
-His father was a white man named Powell from Georgia and his mother an Indian.
-In 1837, during negotiations, Osceola verbally assaulted an Indian agent, and was captured under a flag of truce.
+Chief Osceola's father was a white man named Powell from Georgia and his mother an Indian.
+In 1837, during negotiations, Osceola verbally assaulted an Indian agent and was captured under a flag of truce.
 He was confined at St. Augustine but was later sent to Fort Moultrie in South Carolina.
 With Osceola in prison, the United States government thought that his army would give up and the fighting would end.
 On the contrary, on Christmas day in 1837, Colonel Zachary Taylor attempted to ambush a group of Seminole at Okeechobee.
 However, it was they who were ambushed by the Seminole.
 While the army entered a cleared field for battle, the Seminole used guerilla tactics to take out most of the unit’s officers.